furiosa-ai/furiosa-ai.github.io/v2025.3.1/en/_sources/whatsnew/index.rst

 🚀 Highlights
 -------------
-* Support for context lengths of up to 32k in furiosa-llm for various models, including LLaMA 3.1, and EXAONE
+* Support for context lengths of up to 32K in furiosa-llm for various models, including Llama 3.1, and EXAONE
 * Artifacts with the same ``tensor_parallel_size`` are compatible even with any ``pipeline_parallel_size``

-Versions of components:
+Component Versions:

 .. list-table::
    :widths: 200 50